lit/lit.dev/packages/lit-dev-content/site/guide/templates/basics.md

 html`<h1>Hello World</h1>`
 ```

-You can add dynamic content to your templates with **Binding expressions**.
+You can add dynamic content to your templates with **binding expressions**.
 Binding expressions are denoted with the standard JavaScript syntax for template literals:

 ```js
 html`<h1>Hello ${name}</h1>`